 Mean score of companies in the Motor Vehicle Retail Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Stellantis reported total carbon emissions of approximately 414,700,000,000 kg CO2e, with Scope 1 emissions at about 1,100,000,000 kg CO2e, Scope 2 emissions (market-based) at approximately 1,400,000,000 kg CO2e, and a significant Scope 3 total of about 412,100,000,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for carbon net zero across its entire value chain by 2038, with a target to compensate for only a single-digit percentage of residual emissions compared to 2021 levels.
-Stellantis has also established near-term reduction targets, including a 75% reduction in Scope 1 and 2 emissions by 2030, alongside a commitment to utilise 100% decarbonised electricity.
-Additionally, the company aims to reduce GHG emissions intensity per vehicle by 50% across all scopes by 2030, using 2021 as the baseline year.
-The emissions data for 2023 indicated a total of approximately 3,080,249,000 kg CO2e for Scope 1 and 2 combined, while in 2022, the total was about 3,443,124,000 kg CO2e.
-These figures reflect Stellantis's ongoing efforts to enhance sustainability and reduce its carbon footprint in the automotive industry.
-Stellantis's targets are aligned with the Science Based Targets initiative (SBTi), which includes commitments to reduce absolute Scope 1 and 2 GHG emissions by 20% by 2034 from a 2018 baseline, and a 37% reduction in Scope 3 emissions from the use of sold products per vehicle kilometre by the same year.
+In 2024, Stellantis reported total carbon emissions of approximately 414,700,000,000 kg CO2e, with Scope 1 emissions at about 1,100,000,000 kg CO2e, Scope 2 emissions (market-based) at approximately 1,400,000,000 kg CO2e, and a significant Scope 3 contribution of about 412,100,000,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for carbon net zero across its entire value chain by 2038, with a target to reduce Scope 1 and 2 emissions by 75% by 2030, using 100% decarbonised electricity.
+In 2023, Stellantis's Scope 1 and 2 emissions totalled approximately 3,080,249,000 kg CO2e, reflecting ongoing efforts to manage and reduce emissions.
+The company has also committed to a 50% reduction in GHG emissions intensity per vehicle across all scopes by 2030, compared to a 2021 baseline.
+Stellantis's targets are aligned with the Science Based Targets initiative (SBTi), which includes a commitment to reduce absolute Scope 1 and 2 emissions by 20% by 2034 from a 2018 baseline, and a 37% reduction in Scope 3 emissions from the use of sold products per vehicle kilometre by the same year.
+These initiatives underscore Stellantis's commitment to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents